 \subsection{Correction Result Generation Sub-task (High-Level)}

-Correction Result Generation Sub-task aims to generate the final error correction result based on the output of previous sub-tasks, which is also the target of CTEC task.
-The results of Error Detection Sub-task reveal which tokens in the sentence are incorrect.
+Similarly, the Correction Result Generation Sub-task aims to generate the final error correction result based on the output of the previous Error Type Identification Sub-task (Mid-Level), which is also the target of the CTEC task.
+The results of the Error Detection Sub-task reveal which tokens in the sentence are incorrect.
 For correct tokens, we would keep the original tokens unchanged.
-Meanwhile, for incorrect tokens, we would use the error types identified in Error Type Identification Sub-task to narrow down the range of candidates for generation.
+Meanwhile, for incorrect tokens, we would use the error types identified in the Error Type Identification Sub-task to narrow down the range of candidates for generation.

-In particular, the error correction result generated by CSC models is a error-free sentence that are the same length as the input sentence.
+In particular, the error correction result generated by CSC models is an error-free sentence that is the same length as the input sentence.
 For correct tokens, the corresponding tokens are copied into the correction result.
 For tokens that are predicted to be phonological or morphological errors, we would select candidate tokens from phonological or morphological confusion set related to input tokens.
 CGEC models can be divided into two architectures: Seq2Taq and Seq2Seq.
-A Seq2Tag model generates edit operations as correction results corresponding to input tokens, such as keeping, deleting, replacing with a specific token, appending a specific token, etc. Meanwhile, a Seq2Seq model simply generates the corrected sentence as the correction result.
+A Seq2Tag model generates edit operations as correction results corresponding to input tokens, such as keeping, deleting, replacing with a specific token, appending a specific token, etc. Meanwhile, a Seq2Seq model simply generates the corrected sentence as the result.

 In this sub-task, the token-level semantic representations output by the model's encoder are fed to the model's decoder, which generates the final error correction results.
 This step is similar to that of a normal model.
-For CSC models and Seq2Tag models in CGEC task, their decoders are typically simple linear transformations.
+For CSC models and Seq2Tag models in CGEC tasks, their decoders are typically simple linear transformations.
 For each token, the probability of correction results can be computed as

 where $p^3_i\in\mathbb{R}^v$, and $v$ is the size of the model's output vocabulary. $W_3\in\mathbb{R}^{d\times v}, b_3\in\mathbb{R}^{v}$ are trainable parameters.

 Moreover, our framework employs the results of previous sub-tasks to constrain the search space of correction results.
 Specifically, we construct a mask matrix $M\in\mathbb{R}^{n\times v}$ with the same dimension as the output probability to represent the restrictions on candidate results: